Lucky Charm Crowns DIY

 - Once the crown is decorated, overlap the ends slightly and tape together.
 It's a perfect fit!

 Make your crowns as fancy as you like.
-Add additional border layers to create super-tall party hats, decorate with festive stickers, use sparkle trimmers for the base … get creative!
+Add additional border layers to create super-tall party hats, decorate with festive stickers, use different colored sparkle trimmers for the base … get creative!
 Use your St. Patrick's Day crowns to recognize students of the day/week, birthday boys and girls, and special helpers all March long.

 ©TREND enterprises, Inc. 135